luigisaetta/oci-speech-demos/README.md

 If you want to launch the demo from your laptop you need to have created the keys-pair, to be setup in $HOME/.oci directory

-For more details on the needed configuration, see the Wiki.
+For more details on the needed configuration, see the [Wiki]8https://github.com/luigisaetta/oci-speech-demos/wiki).

 ## Dependencies
 * oci